Women's Rugby League World Cup: Tournaments

 The 2017 World Cup was held in Australia, with all matches at Endeavour Field in Cronulla, New South Wales apart from the final, which was held at Lang Park in Brisbane, Queensland.
 The number of teams was increased from the previous tournament to 6.
 Despite taking part in the previous two tournaments, France did not feature, making England the sole representative of Europe.
 For the first time in the tournament's history, Canada would take part thus becoming the first team from North America to feature.
 Canada performed well, beating Papua New Guinea and reaching the semi-finals, eventually losing 58–6 to Australia.
 For the first time, the final was held as a double-header with the men's World Cup final with Australia defending their title by beating New Zealand by a score of 23–16.

 On 18 July 2019, the teams for the 2021 World Cup were announced with the tournament being expanded once again to eight teams.
 The tournament was played alongside the men's and wheelchair competitions and took place in England.
 Teams from England, France, Australia, New Zealand, Cook Islands, Papua New Guinea, Canada and Brazil took part.
 For the first time, teams from four different continents will play in the competition.
 The inclusion of Brazil means a team from South America will take part in for the first time in any Rugby League World Cup.
 For the first time, all matches of the tournament would be broadcast live.

 In May 2023, France withdrew as the host of the 2025 World Cup.
 As a result, in August, it was announced the tournament would be postponed until 2026.
 During this announcement, International Rugby League stated that 2026 will be the last World Cup that is held alongside the men's tournament, and starting in 2028 the women's tournament would be its own event.
+This decision was reversed in December 2025.